 The other thing we found attractive about “alt” was that it evoked the alt.* hierarchy of Usenet newsgroups—that is, a catch-all for miscellaneous topics that didn’t fit into well-defined categories such as comp.* (computers), rec.* (recreation), or sci.* (science).
 Strictly speaking, “alt” isn’t short for anything, and since it is never capitalized in its newsgroup sense, we don’t capitalize it either.
 (For the record, “concepts” and “inc.” are lowercase too just because we thought they looked better that way next to the lowercase “alt.”
 Our Shift keys are fully functional, thanks!)

 Who runs this outfit?

 Wordsmiths-in-Chief Joe Kissell and Morgen Jahnke serve as head honchos.
 Joe holds a B.A. in Philosophy and an M.A. in Linguistics, and worked for ten years in the software industry before moving into writing as a full-time profession.
-He is a highly regarded author: besides having written numerous print and electronic books, Joe is a senior editor of TidBITS and a senior contributor to Macworld.
+He is a highly regarded author: besides having written numerous print and electronic books, Joe is a contributing editor of TidBITS and a senior contributor to Macworld.
 Morgen has many years of experience working in the nonprofit world as a grant writer and event planner, and holds a B.F.A. in Creative Writing.
 They lived in Paris for five and a half years, and now live in San Diego with their two children and their cat.

 What if my question wasn’t answered?